 The downside of this cut-and-sew process is that it could take several days, sometimes weeks, for a tailor to finish sewing your outfit.
 This is because they had other customers on queue before you – and may not complete making your clothing before the promised date.

-Most tailors accept ‘express’, a special higher price if you want them to give your fabric(s) a priority over the customers before you.
-But for some street-side tailors, that is not a guarantee that your traditional wear will be ready on the promised date – it will, on your lucky days.
-Well, that’s just the way Nigerian tailors roll.
-But some high profile tailor-shops deliver over 80% of the time – because they have plenty tailors to distribute jobs to.
+Many Nigerian tailors accept ‘express’, a special higher price if you want them to give your fabric(s) a priority over the customers before you.
+But for some street-side tailors, that is not a guarantee that your outfit will be ready on the promised date.
+Some high profile tailor-shops deliver on schedule most of the time, because they have plenty staff tailors to distribute jobs to.

-So, here;s my advice – if you want to sew your Nigerian-style men’s traditional occasion wear, hand it to a tailor weeks or a few months in advance, before your occasion or wedding – you know, to avoid disappointment.
+So, here’s my advice – if you want to sew your Nigerian-style men’s wedding guest wear, give the fabric to a tailor some weeks or a few months in advance, before the occasion or wedding, to avoid disappointment.

-Men’s Traditional Styles by Fashion Designers: Ready-to-Wear and Cut-and-Sew Men’s Native Wear
+Ready-to-Wear and Cut-and-Sew Men’s Native Wear Sold by Fashion Designers

 However, many indigenous fashion designers like Yomi Casual and Mai Atafo have since been making these men’s wedding and occasion traditional outfits in ready-to-wear forms, that you can buy any men’s traditional attire ready-made – see what you like, try it on, pay for it and take it home.